indigo-astronomy/indigo/indigo_docs/PROTOCOLS.md

 widget: list;
 ```

-GUI widget(s) to use for the items on client side, the list can consist of values edit-box, combo-box, push, radio-button, check-box, slider or stepper
+GUI widget(s) to use for the items on client side, the list can consist of values edit-box, multiline-edit-box, combo-box, push, radio-button, check-box, slider or stepper

 ## References